The Framework Is Not the Answer

 Her approach: The One-Metric Focus

 Maya uses a single metric as her prioritization filter: weekly active users who complete at least one design review.
-She chose this metric because it represents the core value prop — if users are reviewing designs in the product weekly, the product is working.
+She chose this metric because it represents the core value prop.
+If users are reviewing designs in the product weekly, the product is working.

 Every feature candidate gets one question: "Will this measurably increase weekly active reviewers within 6 weeks?"